South Vietnam Air Force: 1955–1960

 In late 1960, in order to support the operations of the ARVN Rangers, the Military Assistance Advisory Group secured approval for the shipment of 11 H-34C Choctaws from the United States Army to replace the worn out H-19s of the 1st Helicopter Squadron.
 They were airlifted to Saigon without renovation, four in December and the others soon after.

 The AD-6s and H-34s had no immediate impact on operations.
 The high aircraft out-of-commission rates stemmed from poor maintenance and supply at Bien Hoa AB.
 Also to blame was the long pipeline time for processing spare parts requisitions through USAF logistic channels to Army and Navy sources.
 Yet between August and October 1960, the 1st Fighter Squadron flew 20 combat sorties, the L-19 liaison planes logged 917 combat hours, the helicopters accumulated 166 hours on operational missions and C-47s of the 1st Air Transport Group flew 32 sorties.
 Only five airfields were usable for AD-6 operations: no communications network served dispersed airfields: and Diem believed that air units could not operate effectively from dispersed locations distant from depot supplies.
-The RVNAF was oriented to the support of ARVN operations, but the ground troops gave little attention to spotting targets suitable for air strikes.
-About 90 percent of the ground targets were located by RVNAF observers who flew in L-19s based at the same fields as the fighters.
+The VNAF was oriented to the support of ARVN operations, but the ground troops gave little attention to spotting targets suitable for air strikes.
+About 90 percent of the ground targets were located by VNAF observers who flew in L-19s based at the same fields as the fighters.
 Approval for aircraft to strike ground targets was required from Province chief, regional commander, the Joint General Staff and sometimes Diem himself.
 As a final guarantee against bombing mistakes that might hurt the government's image, politically cleared and technically competent observers had to mark approved targets before air strikes could be launched against them – a rule of engagement reportedly directed by Diem.
 A USAF team visiting South Vietnam noted "The high level approval required for on-call fighter strikes, along with poor communications and procedures for requesting strikes, builds in excessive delays for efficient use of tactical air effort.
 This is particularly true in view of the hit-and-run guerrilla tactics of the Viet Cong (VC)."